martinfar/simple-rust-bitcoin-explorer/README.md

 This API provides access to Bitcoin blockchain data, including block information, transaction details, and the latest blocks.
 It interfaces with a Bitcoin node through RPC calls and exposes the data via HTTP endpoints.

 ## Configuration
+Rename the file `example-config.yaml` to `config.yaml`.
+Fill accordingly.
 The API is configured using a `config.yaml` file, which should contain the following structure:

 ```yaml